Kaiweitu/COMP-SCI-537-SP21-DIS/Discussion-2/README.md

 | - trap.c // trap handler
 | - syscall.c // syscall()
 | - sysproc.c // This file contains function which links between syscall and actual kill function.
+| - syscall.h // Define the number of the syscall
 | - proc.c // This file contains where the actual kill function.
 ~~~
+Note that there might be other files you need to change in your project.